MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-sign-out.md

 # Tutorial: Add sign-in with email one-time passcode in Android app by using native authentication

-This tutorial demonstrates how to sign-in and sign-out a user using email one-time passcode (OTP) in your Android mobile app by using native authentication.
+This tutorial demonstrates how to sign-in and sign-out a user using email one-time passcode in your Android mobile app by using native authentication.

 In this tutorial, you learn how to: